compbiozurich/compbiozurich.github.io/docs/courses/UZH-BIO390/2022-09-20-Michael-Baudis.md

 [^1]: Thanks to Katja W. in HS21 for starting some questions!

-[^2]: One shouldn't write in MS Word, IMO.
-Use LaTex, Markdown, OpenOffice ...
+[^2]: One shouldn't write in MS Word.
+Use Markdown, LaTex, OpenOffice ...